AdrielHigor/etl_pipeline_demo/README.md

-# Building a Scalable Serverless AWS ETL Pipeline with Lambda, S3, and RDS PostgreSQL
+# A Hands-On Guide to Serverless ETL with AWS

 ## Overview